 There was a bar section where the bartenders created their craft cocktail magic and they’re able to showcase their creativity and expertise.

-The drinks were delicious and the mixologist really knew what she was doing.
+The drinks were delicious and the professional mixologist really knew what she was doing.
 The “Ilusao Nehru” was a mezcal drink with an accompanying flower bud cut in two.
 Part of the experience was to eat it and you’d feel a tingly and numbing sensation on your tongue and in your mouth.
 It was a very interesting experience.
 To top it off the drink was nice and smoky.
 Another drink we tried was the “Umani Sazerac” which was delicious.
 The “Bubbles and Troubles” tasted ok, but it came out in a cool U-shaped glass and looked fancy with bubbles coming out each end.
 It was a creative concoction, but wasn’t our favorite.
 One thing to note is the drinks are pricey, so just know that going in.

 The biggest complaint I had was the noise level.
 There were groups of people talking loudly and definitely not the in the “speak easy” vibe you experience in most hidden bars.
 It was already loud from the music where the volume was set too high.
 On top of this you could hear others talking louder which hampered the ambiance.
 I was surprised and disappointed to find out almost everyone there was not local from Portugal, but fellow Americans.
 Speakeasies originated in the States, so I can see how this place caters to Americans.
 A note to the Red Frog staff is to gently remind patrons to "speak easy" and lower music volumes which would definitely enhance the ambiance.